 Be sure to reset the clock.
 Once the surface controls have been set to the OFF positions and the clock has been set with the correct time of day, the surface controls should return to normal operation.
 If the surface controls do not function and the E message remains in any display after following these procedures, contact an authorized servicer for assistance.

 Lockout Window Message (-)

-The (-) message will appear in all the surface control displays whenever the Lockout or Self-clean feature is active (Figure 16).
-Refer to the "Setting Oven Lockout" heading on page 21 for more details.
+The (-) message will appear in all the surface control displays whenever the Lockout or Self-clean feature is active.